Kotlin/KEEP/proposals/context-parameters.md

 One of the main objections to the previous design was the potential scope pollution:

-- Having too many functions available in implicit scope makes it difficult to find the right one;
+- Having too many functions available in scope without qualification makes it difficult to find the right one;
 - It becomes much harder to establish where a certain member is coming from.

 We think that context parameters provide a better first step in understanding how implicit context resolution fits in Kotlin, without that caveat.